-As a general rule, one-third of a restaurant’s revenue is allocated to cost of goods sold, and another third to labor expenses.
+As a general rule, one-third of a restaurant’s revenue is allocated to cost of goods sold, and another third to labour expenses.
 The remaining revenue must cover overhead expenses like utility bills and rent.

 Once all expenses are paid, restaurants are typically left with between only 2 and 6% in net profit.

-Note: COGS, labor and overhead expenses can vary greatly depending on a restaurant’s type and location.
+Note: COGS, labour and overhead expenses can vary greatly depending on a restaurant’s type and location.
 As such, there are certainly outliers (that’s to say, restaurants with revenue lower than average and restaurants with far above average profit) that impact the average.
 We recommend researching average profit margins for your restaurant type and setting a goal to have average-or-better profit margins year over year.

 How to improve restaurant profit margins

 There are two ways you can approach this problem: by increasing sales volume and by decreasing overhead expenses.